rust-lang/cargo/src/doc/guide.md

 If you download an existing project that uses Cargo, it’s really easy to get going.

 First, get the project from somewhere.
-In this example, we’ll use `color-rs`:
+In this example, we’ll use `color-rs` cloned from its repository on GitHub:

 ```sh
 $ git clone https://github.com/bjz/color-rs.git